ICSF's Club Code of Conduct

 • Speak respectfully, openly and honestly in private to your coach should a dispute arise;

-• Accept zero tolerance for profanity, violent behaviour, inappropriate gestures, racism, bullying or intollerance on the field of play or sidelines during practice or games;
+• Accept zero tolerance for profanity, violent behaviour, inappropriate gestures, racism, bullying or intolerance on the field of play or sidelines during practice or games;

 • Support your team by attending all practices and games with a positive and supportive spirit;